 Why Java?

-- Tt supports application development on the Internet for servers, desktop computers, and small hand-held devices. - Java is a general purpose programming language. - Java is good for programming Internet applications
+It supports application development on the Internet for servers, desktop computers, and small hand-held devices.
+Java is a general purpose programming language.
+Supports object-oriented programming Java is good for programming Internet applications

 Examples of Java's Versatility